England | Scotland | Wales | Northern Ireland | Ireland

 St Catherine's Hospice is a Crawley-based charity, providing end of life care for people across Sussex and Surrey.
 As well as helping local people with a terminal illness to spend their precious time feeling comfortable, supported and free from pain, St Catherine's offers counselling, bereavement support, and welfare advice for both patients and their families.
 If you would like to find out more about St Catherine's, please go to www.stch.org.uk

 Areas covered are Furnace Green, Southgate and parts of Three Bridges.
 Practice Boundary Map.

 Please complete the relevant forms found under the Pre-registration tab.
 The areas highlighted on the registration forms are mandatory and must be completed.
 If you do not have an email account or you do not wish for us to know this please just put a line through the question.
 However, if you want to sign up for online access, we must know your email address.
+Registration forms should be completed and returned to the surgery after 10am.
+We apologise for any wait whilst registration forms are checked.

 Please bring with you your forms, proof of ID and a recently dated official document showing proof of address.